joliencremers/joliencremers.github.io/MA.md

 Application of a Bayesian PN mixed-effects model to investigate the association between teacher-student interpersonal relations and instructional expertise:

-- van der Lans, R.M, **Cremers, J.**, Klugkist, I. & Zwart, R. (in press).
-How you say what you say: Teachers' interpersonal relations and their instructional quality. *Studies in Educational Evaluation*. [[Full-text]](https://doi.org/10.1016/j.stueduc.2020.100902)
+- van der Lans, R.M, **Cremers, J.**, Klugkist, I. & Zwart, R. (2020) How you say what you say: Teachers' interpersonal relations and their instructional quality. *Studies in Educational Evaluation, 66* [[Full-text]](https://doi.org/10.1016/j.stueduc.2020.100902)

 Application of a linear mixed-effects model to analyse approval of nudging interventions from several actors: